PascalCorpsman/ConfigTD/documentation/filefolders.md

 | [opponents](https://github.com/PascalCorpsman/ConfigTD_Data/tree/main/opponents) | All global accessable opponents are stored here (use ingame editor to access)
 | savegames | Location where the server stores backups and savegames
 | server | sourcecode folder of the server
-| share | If you connect as client, all downloaded maps will be stored here (copy them to your maps folder to play them on selfhosted games)
+| share | The client always "downloads" all maps and stores them into the share folder, if you played on a external server you can copy the maps from the share folder to your local maps folder to be able to single play them
 | [textures](https://github.com/PascalCorpsman/ConfigTD/tree/main/textures) | Textures needed by the program do not modify its content
 | units | sourcecode folder of shared units between server and client